jsdelivr/globalping/README.md

 ## The Globalping Platform
 Globalping allows anyone to run networking commands such as ping, traceroute, dig, and mtr on probes distributed around the globe.
 Our goal is to provide a free, user-friendly API for everyone to build interesting networking tools and services.

-Many users are likely seeking alternative ways to use the platform rather than directly working with the API.
+Many users will likely prefer alternative ways to use the platform rather than working directly with the API.
 Therefore, to make Globalping accessible to all kinds of users, we're constantly expanding and improving our tools, all of which leverage the full potential of the Globalping API:

 - [CLI tool](#globalping-cli) for people who feel at home in their terminal
 - [Web tools](#web-based-tools---globalping-website) for on-the-go testing and visual presentations